zaceno/hypercraft/src/articles/decorator-components.md

 }
 ```

-Notice that we're using the `stackHandlers` just as before -- for any prop that starts
+Notice that we're using the `stackHandlers` just as before -- for any attribute that starts
 with `on`.
 That means we're able to combine lifecycle events as well.

-Also notice I added a "combiner" for the `class` prop.
+Also notice I added a "combiner" for the `class` attribute.
 Often if you want a component
 that add's a class to the children, that's what you want.
-Any other props the decorator provides are just set on the child's `props`.
+Any other attributes the decorator provides are just set on the child's `attributes`.
 You'll
 have to take care not to overwrite anything important.

 Furthermore, notice how we pass the `getDeco` function as an argument, and call it